 Damsel produces avg.
 8-12 oz., globe-shaped fruits with beautiful, pink skin.
 Shares flavor qualities (sweet, rich, and tangy) with traditional pink heirlooms, such as Brandywine and Pruden's Purple, but is more resistant to disease.
 Compact indeterminate plants require minimal pruning.
 While bred specifically for organic field conditions, it also performs well in the hoophouse.
 Damsel is the first commercial variety available from independent breeder EarthWork Seeds, who produced the seed in California.
 High resistance to late blight, nematodes, and Verticillium wilt.
 Indeterminate.
-Organically grown.
+USDA Certified Organic.
 Avg.
 175,000 seeds/lb.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.

 Days To Maturity

 Average number of days from seeding date to harvest, within a specific crop group.
 If a transplanted crop: average number of days from transplant date.
 Not sure if crop is direct-seeded or transplanted?
 Check the Growing Information box for details.
 If crop can be both direct-seeded or transplanted, days to maturity refers to direct seeding.
 Days to maturity for all flowers and herbs is calculated from seeding date.

 Hybrid: The offspring of a cross between two or more distinct parent lines, usually of same species, and selected for improved traits.
 Open-pollinated: A non-hybrid variety that can reproduce itself in kind, demonstrating relatively stable traits from one generation to the next.

 Good for Trellising